 |

 Provide the rotational axis for elevating the barrel in its cradle.
-Horizontal cylindrical projections from the cradle that rotate vertically in the saddle. |
+Horizontal cylindrical projections either side of the cradle that rotate vertically in the saddle. |

 |